NicoleLehmeyer/MINITALK/README.md

 ## Principal Method:

 1. Client converts the inputted characters to bits, sending them to the server using SIGUSR1 if bit is a 1, or SIGUSR2 if bit is 0, for 8 bits (equiv. to char)
-2. Server receives signals, storing the bits in variagle 'g_store' until until 8 bits been received.
+2. Server receives signals, storing the bits in variable 'g_store' until until 8 bits been received.
 This is then printed in the output in the server's main function.

 ---
 <p align="center">